LambdaIITH/lambda-website/src/content/legal/privacy.md

 We may also collect information that Your browser sends whenever You visit our Service or when You access the Service by or through a mobile device.

+#### Location Data

+While using certain features of Our Service, such as the campus map, We may collect and process your device's location data.
+This location data is used solely to render your live location on the campus map feature.

+We do not share your location data with any third party, and it is not sent to any of Our servers.
+All processing of location data is performed locally on your device.
+Your location information is used in real time for display purposes only and is not stored or retained once you close the feature.

 ### Use of Your Personal Data

 The Company may use Personal Data for the following purposes: